HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ### Recap

-- We imported the `react-router-dom` node module into our `index.js` with the `BrowserRouter` as `Router` and the `Route` components
+- We imported the `BrowserRouter` and the `Route` components from the `react-router-dom` package into our `index.js` file

-- We returned `Router` as the top level component in our React application
+- We wrapped `BrowserRouter` around the top level component in our React application

 - We defined three possible routes, each of which is doing the following:
   - defining what URLs to match on
   - defining what component should be rendered, should a match return true
-  - setting an attribute of exact, which explicitly states that you will only see the component if you go to the exact path.
+  - setting a prop of `exact`, which explicitly states that you will only see the component if you go to the exact path.

 We have made great progress so far!